Conduit US and DS Headloss (Entrance Loss and Exit Loss) in InfoWorks

 Head Losses (or energy losses) associated with conduits in a storm sewer system include pipe friction losses and minor losses.
 Pipe friction losses are normally solved by Manning’s equation, while a minor loss is calculated as the product of a minor loss coefficient and the velocity head (Figure 1).
 There are different kinds of minor losses, such as entrance loss, exit loss, bend loss, and pipe size transition loss, and the total minor loss for a conduit is the sum of all of the applicable minor losses.

 It is still beneficial for a H&H modeler to understand and set up minor losses appropriately when they can not be ignored completely.
-InfoWorks has different methods to calculate US and DS head losses and this post is mainly focusing on conduit entrance and exit losses at a manhole by “Normal” loss type (a default conduit setting by InfoWorks).
+Comparing to EPA SWMM and XPSWMM, InfoWorks has different methods to calculate US and DS headloss and this post is to focus on pipe entrance and exit losses at a manhole by “Normal” loss type in InfoWorks (a default conduit setting).
 Other loss types will only be briefly discussed at the end.
 The “Normal” loss type is widely accepted due to its simplicity and the fact that InfoWorks built-in “Inference” function can populate its headloss coefficients (Ku, user defined headloss factor) automatically.
 Both City of Winnipeg and Toronto InfoWorks modeling guidelines recommend “Normal” as the default US and DS headloss type.